Associate Professor of Art

 Concentrations to choose from include:

-- Art Entrepreneurship: Ideal for those wanting to turn their art into a business, this concentration combines business and marketing courses with specialized studio projects and internships in fields like jewelry, ceramics, and photography.
+- Art Entrepreneurship: Want to turn your art into a business?
+This concentration blends business and marketing courses with specialized studio projects and internships in fields like jewelry, ceramics, and photography, helping you build the skills to succeed as a creative entrepreneur.

 Learn more about the courses and concentrations in our course catalog.